-- To move to the Main menu or default view, press - To move up or down in a menu, press 1 or ↓. - To move downwards in the menu tree, press \rightarrow - To move upwards in the menu tree, press - - To leave setting mode without saving, press
+- To navigate between main menu, measurements and single-line diagram, press - To move up or down in a menu, press 1 or 1. - To move downwards in the menu tree, press - To move upwards in the menu tree, press -. - To enter setting mode, press \\\\\. - To leave setting mode without saving, press